DioryMe/diory-browser-electron/docs/website-pipeline.md

 If you need to change the resources (=cloudformation template), you can deploy it with the following command:

+NOTE: You need to re-authenticate Github and remove the Github webhook after each deploy.

 ```
 aws cloudformation deploy \
   --template-file aws/build-pipeline-cf.yaml \